Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 2: Unarmoured Movement

-Your :rsc-spd: Speed increases by 10 feet while you aren't wearing armour or wielding a Shield.
+Your **:rsc-spd: Speed**{ .rsc } increases by 10 feet while you aren't wearing armour or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the Monk Features table.

 ### Level 2: Uncanny Metabolism